 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=412613405606678&amp;ev=PageView&amp;noscript=1">

-Career Choices for People with Autism: First Hand Advice
+Career Choices for Autistic People: First Hand Advice

 Topics: First Person Autism, Autism & Career Options, Young Adult (18-21), Adult (22+), Articles

-Career Choices for People with Autism: First Hand Advice
+Career Choices for Autistic People: First Hand Advice

 Many people struggle with finding a job and establishing a career for themselves.
 In addition, there are often multiple applicants for only one job vacancy, which can be discouraging to any jobseeker.
-However, for people with Autism Spectrum Disorder (or ASD), this search is often much more difficult.
-The social difficulties that result from ASD can cause these individuals to struggle in job interviews and in finding a work environment that is appropriate for their needs.
-When I look at my own experiences as someone who has ASD, finding stable employment has always been difficult for me.
-However, I have learned lessons during my journey that may be helpful for individuals with ASD, their parents and their teachers as they transition into the world of work.
+However, for autistic people, this search is often much more difficult.
+The social difficulties related to autism can cause these individuals to struggle in job interviews and in finding a work environment that is appropriate for their needs.
+When I look at my own experiences as someone who is autistic, finding stable employment has always been difficult for me.
+However, I have learned lessons during my journey that may be helpful for autistic individuals, their parents, and their teachers as they transition into the world of work.

 occupationsDownload FREE Language Builder Occupations Cards!